yanhui09/laca/README.md

 `Kamp` is easy to use.
 You can start a new analysis in two steps using `kamp init` and `kamp run` .

-Remember to first activate the conda environment.
+Remember to activate the conda environment.
 ```
 conda activate kamp
 ```